DamianZaremba/damianzaremba.co.uk/content/_posts/2017-12-24-cluebot-wikimedia-labs-setup.markdown

 A while later, they were migrated again from [Wikimedia Labs](https://wikitech.wikimedia.org/wiki/Portal:Wikimedia_Labs) into [Wikimedia Tool Labs](https://wikitech.wikimedia.org/wiki/Portal:Tool_Labs), providing more resources via the [Open Grid Manager](http://gridscheduler.sourceforge.net/) cluster as well as [web services](https://wikitech.wikimedia.org/wiki/Help:Tool_Labs/Web) and other shared community things.

-Recently due to [Ubunutu Precise LTS](http://releases.ubuntu.com/12.04/) hitting EOL, the [Tool Labs](https://wikitech.wikimedia.org/wiki/Portal:Tool_Labs) containers where migrated to run under [Ubuntu Trusty LTS](http://releases.ubuntu.com/14.04/).
+Recently due to [Ubuntu Precise LTS](http://releases.ubuntu.com/12.04/) hitting EOL, the [Tool Labs](https://wikitech.wikimedia.org/wiki/Portal:Tool_Labs) containers where migrated to run under [Ubuntu Trusty LTS](http://releases.ubuntu.com/14.04/).

 During the latest migration, the tool accounts where re-created from scratch.
 This post will outline how things are configured for a point of reference in the future.